NokTNL/Notes-NodeJS/100-SQL/10-query/README.md

 - Install:
   - 1. MySQL Community Server: https://dev.mysql.com/downloads/mysql/
-    - Choose Legacy Password Encryption when installing, because NodeJS does not support Strong Password Encryption.
   - 2. (Only for Mac) MySQL Workbench: https://dev.mysql.com/downloads/workbench/
   - 3. `npm install mysql2` so that NodeJS can interact with MySQL
 - Open MySQL Workbench, there should already be an instance of MySQL running.
 Click on the instance to look inside

 # Creating Schemas & Tables

-- Find "Schema Editor" to create a new schema.
+- Find "Schema Editor" (the "Column plus" icon on the top bar) to create a new schema.
 Click "Apply" and you will see a new schema created on the left
 - Inside the new schema, select "Tables", right-click and select "Create Table".
   - `Name` is the name of the table, e.g. `products`
   - The rows below are different COLUMNS of the table; they hold key-value pairs for the table.